 Management Incentive Plans

-Upon approval of the Business Combination, the Company adopted the 1347 Capital Corp.
-2016 Omnibus Incentive Plan (the “2016 Plan”).
-Certain employees, directors and consultants will be eligible to be granted awards under the 2016 Plan, other than incentive stock options, which may be granted only to employees.
-Successor has reserved 800,000 shares of the Company’s common stock for issuance under the 2016 Plan.
-The number of shares issued or reserved pursuant to the 2016 Plan will be adjusted by the plan administrator, as they deem appropriate and equitable, as a result of stock splits, stock dividends, and similar changes in the Company’s common stock.
+Following the further amendment and restatement of the Omnibus Incentive Plan upon approval of the Company's stockholders on July 14, 2020, the Company has reserved a total of 1,650,000 shares of its common stock for issuance under the Omnibus Incentive Plan.
+The number of shares issued or reserved pursuant to the Omnibus Incentive Plan will be adjusted by the plan administrator, as they deem appropriate and equitable, as a result of stock splits, stock dividends, and similar changes in the Company’s common stock.
 In connection with the grant of an award, the plan administrator may provide for the treatment of such award in the event of a change in control.
-No stock-based awards have been granted under the 2016 Plan.
+All awards are made in the form of shares only.
+See Note 18 - Subsequent Events.